5 Archaeological Discoveries That Confirmed the Bible in 2025

 • Baal was the god of storms and fertility

-• His "death" (descent to the world of the dead) caused autumn/winter
+• His "death" (descent into the realm of the dead) caused autumn/winter

-• Rituals to Baal supposedly guaranteed rains and harvests
+• Rituals to Baal supposedly guaranteed rain and harvests

-For an agricultural society dependent on rains, the temptation was obvious: "What if we also worship Baal, just to be sure?"
+For an agricultural society dependent on the rains, the temptation was obvious: "What if we worship Baal too, just to be safe?"

 When Yahweh sent fire from heaven AND then sent rain after years of drought, the message was clear: Yahweh, not Baal, controls nature.